 Former WSU Students

-Use this application if you don’t intend to complete a degree at WSU and will be taking courses for personal enrichment, to transfer to another college, or for a teaching endorsement. $25 nonrefundable application fee.
+Use this application if you will be taking courses for a teaching endorsement. ($25 nonrefundable application fee)

 Students applying to the BSN or RN-BSN programs must complete a two-part application process.